 Below are lists of the three primary styles and what subjects typically (but not always) use that style.
 You should ALWAYS check your assignment guidelines or syllabus for instructions on which style to use.
 If you are in doubt, it is highly recommended that you contact your instructor.
 Your grade may depend on it.

 The Library has created a self-paced tutorial in Canvas on avoiding plagiarism and citing sources.
-The module takes between 15–30 minutes to complete.
+The module takes an average of 30 minutes to complete.
 After finishing the module and getting a score of 75% or higher on the quiz, the option to fill out a certification of completion will appear in the module screen.

 APA Style was created by the American Psychological Association in 1929.
 The 7th (current) edition came out in 2019.
 It is typically used in the following subjects: